 The facilities, located in a luxury hotel complex, make Andorra la Vella an excellent international sporting hub.
 What is more, the sub-Mediterranean climate and the altitude of the Estadi Comunal stadium, Olympic pool and walking trails are ideal for training.
 Just a few minutes from the city, you will also find two of the biggest ski resorts in the Pyrenees, a cross-country skiing resort, and the rest of the country waiting to be discovered!

 The Serradells Sports Centre was built in 1991 for the Games of the Small States of Europe.
 The facilities have been extended in recent years.
-There are an Olympic swimming pool, a teaching swimming pool, an outside swimming pool for the summer, a covered pavilion of 45 x 23 m, three squash courts, an open tennis court and five covered paddle courts.
+There are an Olympic swimming pool, a teaching swimming pool, an outside swimming pool for the summer, all of them currently out of service due to a fire occured in 2018.
+Also available are a covered pavilion of 45 x 23 m, three squash courts, an open tennis court and five covered paddle courts.
 There are also a gym for body building, four fitness rooms, an artistic gymnastics room, an area for water and relaxation, and a target shooting range.
-There is also a sports medicine centre, a shop, a hairdresser and beauty centre, and a bar restaurant with an area for children and a car park.
+There is also a sports medicine centre and a car park.

 This amenity, located in Avinguda de Salou, has a six-lane athletics track, a grass football field 100 x 65 m, two areas for long jump, high jump and pole vault, and an area for weight putt.
 There is also an open multipurpose games court of 40 x 20 m, and a covered pavilion, also 40 x 20 m.
 The car park and bar are supplementary services.